zulip/zulip/docs/overview/architecture-overview.md

 In production, Postgres is installed with a default configuration.
-The directory that would contain configuration files (`puppet/zulip/files/postgresql`) has only a utility script and a custom list of stopwords used by a Postgresql extension.
+The directory that would contain configuration files (`puppet/zulip/files/postgresql`) has only a utility script and a custom list of stopwords used by a PostgreSQL extension.

-In a development environment, configuration of that postgresql extension is handled by `tools/postgres-init-dev-db` (invoked by `tools/provision`).
-That file also manages setting up the development postgresql user.
+In a development environment, configuration of that PostgreSQL extension is handled by `tools/postgres-init-dev-db` (invoked by `tools/provision`).
+That file also manages setting up the development PostgreSQL user.

 `tools/provision` also invokes `tools/rebuild-dev-database`
 to create the actual database with its schema.